halversm/sp24-lab9/README.md

 Run the corresponding test module to verify that your refactorings didn't break anything.

 After doing this exercise, briefly explain what you changed.
+I changed the "thing" parameter to "object".
+I also added the explanatory variable and called it "save_function" so it's easier to tell which method is being used to save the object.

 ### Exercise 3: Understanding code